-Don’t forget to compare removal quotes with us before beginning your journey to ensure you only work with the most reliable moving companies in Milton Keynes.
+Don’t forget to compare removal quotes with us to ensure you only use the most reliable moving companies in Milton Keynes.
 By completing our easy online form, you’ll be connected with up to 6 trusted removal companies, helping you save up to 70% on your removal costs.

 Taking data from Zoopla, we’ve listed some of the cheapest areas to rent under the Milton Keynes postcode, including their current average asking rent.
 For comparison, Milton Keynes’ average asking rent is £1,034 pcm.

 - Newport Pagnell

 First on our list with the cheapest average asking rent of £854 pcm is the village of Newport Pagnell.
 For those looking for small homes to rent, 1-bedroom flats currently average at £750 pcm, according to Zoopla.
 However, 2-bedroom houses average at £888 pcm.

 Stony Stratford is next with a higher average asking price of £970 pcm.
 For 1-bedroom flats, the average rent currently stands at £693 pcm, whilst larger 2-bedroom houses average at £886 pcm.

 Bletchley offers an average asking rent of £988 pcm, with 1-bedroom flats averaging at £745 pcm.
 For those searching for a more spacious property to call home, 2-bedroom flats average at £1,096 pcm.